City-of-Helsinki/mlops-template/README.md

-    03_workflow.ipynb   # Define ML workflow and parameterization 04_api.ipynb        # Define runtime API for using trained ML model project_requirements.in    # Add here the Python packages you want to install settings.ini        # Project specific settings.
+    03_workflow.ipynb   # Define ML workflow and parameterization 04_api.ipynb        # Define runtime API for using trained ML model project_requirements.in    # Add here the Python packages you want to install update_requirements.sh  # run this to install new python packages settings.ini        # Project specific settings.
 Build instructions for lib and docs.
     Dockerfile          # instructions for building docker image docker-compose.yml  # docker settings (fast.ai default)